PedroBettencourt/Google-DA-CaseStudy/README.md

 * Comparing time slept with sedentary time, there is a correlation where the more time people slept, the less time people spent being sedentary.
 * For activity, however, there was no correlation with time slept.
+* See Appendix B for SQL query used

 ![Dashboard_4](https://github.com/user-attachments/assets/e952e5a1-652a-4b6d-971a-c18fbe46c7e2)